-Aphasia is a communication disorder that is the result of injury to the brain from stroke, tumor, and other illnesses.
+Aphasia is a communication disorder that is the result of injury to the brain from stroke, tumor, or other illnesses.
 Individuals with aphasia have difficulty using language to communicate their thoughts, feelings, and ideas.
-Their intellect and memory generally remain intact, while their understanding of what they hear, what they read, and their ability to verbalize or write are compromised.
+Their intellect and memory generally remain intact, while their ability to verbalize or write are compromised.

 Why can some individuals talk, while others can’t?

 Aphasia impacts each individually differently, depending on where and how the brain was injured, what their communication skills were like prior to the aphasia, and the presence of any speech problem in addition to aphasia.

 How can I best try to communicate with someone with aphasia?

 Here is a 3-minute video created by Laura Cobb, a person with aphasia, giving four helpful tips for communicating with her and others like her.